implicit-invocation/jbump/README.md

 ```

 The latest commit version can be looked up [here, on JitPack's page for jbump](https://jitpack.io/#tommyettinger/jbump),
 under the Commits tab.
-You can copy any of those 10-hex-digit identifiers for a commit and replace `4e78b3b334` with your
+You can copy any of those 10-hex-digit identifiers for a commit and replace `659fea75c3` with your
 commit of choice to change version.
+You can also just look at the green JitPack bar at the top of this README.md .

 ## Usage